moj-analytical-services/splink/docs/dev_guides/changing_splink/contributing_to_docs.md

 otherwise, PySpelling will printout the spelling mistakes found in each file.

-Correct spellings of words not found in a standard dictionary (e.g. Splink) can be recorded as such by adding them to `scripts/pyspelling/custom_dictionary.txt`.
-(Don't worry about adding them in alphabetical order or accidental duplication as this will be handled automatically by a GitHub Action future.)
+Correct spellings of words not found in a standard dictionary (e.g. "Splink") can be recorded as such by adding them to `scripts/pyspelling/custom_dictionary.txt`.

 Please correct any mistakes found or update the custom dictionary to ensure the spellchecker passes before putting in a pull request containing updates to the documentation.